-enter in at the straight gate
+enter in at

 - MATTHEW 7:13-14 Enter ye in at the strait gate: for wide is the gate, and broad is the way, that leadeth to destruction, and many there be which go in thereat: because strait is the gate, and narrow is the way, which leadeth unto life, and few there be that find it.

 The passage would seem to suggest that at the end of this earthly existence, few individuals are going to find eternal life.
 But if that is its true meaning, then how do we explain other passages where Yeshua intimated that many were going to be saved?

 - MATTHEW 8:11 And I say unto you, That many shall come from the east and west, and shall sit down with Abraham, and Isaac, and Jacob, in the kingdom of heaven.

 - MATTHEW 9:37 Then saith he unto his disciples, The harvest truly is plenteous, but the labourers are few. [and LUKE 10:2]

 - JOHN 1:16 And many of the children of Israel shall he [John the Baptist] turn to the Lord their God.

 Evidently we are not understanding something about Yeshua's warning concerning few finding life.
 It would appear that the solution is a simple one.
 Yeshua was teaching that at the time of His sermon, many of His fellow Jews were following the wrong road to salvation.
 Many if not most of them, were not going to find life if they continued on the path they were pursuing.
 That is why He was sent.
 To turn them from that wide road which leads to destruction unto the narrow path which leads to life.
 As the angel foretold when he was instructing Joseph,

 - MATTHEW 1:21 And she [Mary] shall bring forth a son, and thou shalt call his name JESUS [YESHUA]: for he shall save his people from their sins.